 Before the students receive their awards and recognition, they persevere a lot by studying hard, preparing the assignments, passing examinations, and complying with requirements.
 All these acts require fervor of effort and enthusiasm.

 The beginning of the new school year should be a good start for them to focus on their studies and to exhibit a can-do attitude.
-When challenges come their way, teachers and parents should be their stronghold for strength and inspiration.
+When challenges come their way, teachers and parents should be their strongholds for strength and inspiration.

 10. “They cannot stop me.
 I will get my education if it is in the home, school, or anyplace.” – Malala Yousafzai